Marker Ceremony | Friday, May 14, 2021 | 6:30 PM

 Benson Charge: “Members of the graduating class, demands will be made upon you which were not made upon us.
 Your training, if you are true to it, will amply qualify you to meet those demands.
 No wiser blessing could I wish for you than that you may be true to every God-appointed work.”
 Catherine Brewer Benson, Wesleyan College’s first graduate, Class of 1840.

-Due to the Coronavirus pandemic, these traditions will be carried out differently in 2020 and 2021.
+Due to the Coronavirus pandemic, these traditions will be carried out differently in 2021.

 Baccalaureate is an occasion of prayer, song, and celebration held each year on the eve of Commencement.
 Originating at Oxford University, England, during the 15th century, Baccalaureate is a cherished part of Wesleyan’s Commencement exercises.